rutgerfarry/resume/resume.md

 **Jive Software** \
 *iOS Engineering Intern : June 2015 - September 2015* \
 Added search page and iPad support to iOS app used by hundreds of Fortune 500 companies to manage their support forums.
 Gained experience with testing and working on a geographically distributed team.
-Swift, Core Data.
+Swift, Core Data, Jira, HockeyApp.

 **Oregon State VLSI Research Group** \
 *Undergraduate Research Assistant : November 2014 - June 2015* \